PagalBilla0701/Batch_Job/README.md

-Here's a JUnit 4 test class for the ACLCallable class.
-I'll use Mockito for mocking dependencies and test the main call() method with different aclFor scenarios:package com.scb.cems.serviceImpl;
+Let me help you modify the test class.
+The error suggests that fetchACLMatrixMainMenuList should return a List instead of a generic Object.
+I'll update the test class accordingly and add a test for the private calculateElapsedTime method using Java Reflection.Here's the updated test class:package com.scb.cems.serviceImpl;

 import com.scb.cems.crmxt.dao.CTOMACLDAO;
 import com.scb.cems.crmxt.dao.SPACLDAO;